Rohit1mag/product-management-portfolio/lclso-audio-tour/contribution.md

 The LCSLO needs a new solution to provide educational audio tours at their Nipomo property.
 Their previous system using the "Visit" app is now obsolete, leaving visitors without access to the audio content.
 The property currently has interpretive signage, but LCSLO wants to enhance visitor experience through QR-based audio narration that triggers and plays an audio file when visitors scan a QR code at a POI.
 The user goes around the property (Kathleen’s Canyon Overlook) scanning the QR at each POI and listening to the corresponding audio.

 # My Contribution:
+- Led cross-functional team of 15 developers and designer in developing full stack solution for non profit
+- Conducted stakeholder meetings to gather requirements, feedback and set timeline expectations
+- Defined product features, components, user stories of MVP in PRD
+- Developed initial prototype to share product strategy and flow with entire team
+- Iterated weekly with designers to develop low to high fidelity wireframes
+- Collaborated with developers in Agile workflows, reviewing and setting goals for successive sprints
+- Created detailed handoff and training documentation, enabling non profit to independently use app